llrs/thesis/README.md

 # Purpose

-This repository host my PhD thesis (like an online book) while I work on the PhD.
+This repository host my PhD thesis (like an [online book](https://llrs.github.io/thesis)) while I work on the PhD.

 # Other information

+It is automatically generated as website and as pdf each time I push on the repository.

 **Program**: PhD in Biomedicine by [UB](https://ub.edu) in the research line of *bioinformatics*

 **Thesis advisors**: [Juanjo Lozano](https://orcid.org/0000-0001-7613-3908) and  [Azucena Sala]()